couchbaselabs/mcsoda/README.md

 ------------

-One place where mcsoda does NOT work well is in leveraging multiple threads.
+One place where mcsoda does NOT work well is in leveraging multiple client-side threads.
 Even though mcsoda can run with multiple threads, python's threading is sub-optimal, so multi-threaded mcsoda is not recommened.

 The good
 --------